Octopussy and The Living Daylights: Reviews

 The poet Philip Larkin wrote in The Spectator that although he found the two stories of the first edition to be "full of shading and nuance", he was "not surprised that Fleming preferred to write novels.
 James Bond, unlike Sherlock Holmes, does not fit snugly into the short-story length: there is something grandiose and intercontinental about his adventures that require elbow room and such examples of the form as we have tend to be eccentric or muted.
 These are no exception."
 The critic for The Times Literary Supplement thought the stories were predictable, but praised the descriptions of ballistics and sea-life.
 Writing in The Listener, the writer Anthony Burgess thought that "fascinated poring on things ... remind us that the stuff of the anti-novel needn't necessarily spring from a thought-out aesthetic", going on to note that "it is the mastery of the world that gives Fleming his peculiar literary niche".

-Some reviewers wrote about the book in light of the films or other similar works: in Tatler, Carole d'Albiac described the stories as "short, throwaway and inimitable", and considered "that these morsels only serve to emphasise how miserably many imitators fail, and how the films don't quite catch the flavour"; the critic from The Observer felt that "Both are as readable as one might expect, though some way from Fleming's best form.
+Some reviewers wrote about the book in light of the Bond films or other similar works: in Tatler, Carole d'Albiac described the stories as "short, throwaway and inimitable", and considered "that these morsels only serve to emphasise how miserably many imitators fail, and how the films don't quite catch the flavour"; the critic from The Observer felt that "Both are as readable as one might expect, though some way from Fleming's best form.
 Perhaps the spate of inferior imitations may make them seem rather better than they really are."
 Other critics reviewed the stories in the light of Fleming's death, including George Dowson of the Manchester Evening News, who wrote "Both are little gems in the best Bond tradition and illustrate just how much we lost with the death of Ian Fleming".
 Burgess finished his review by stating "I admired all the Bond books and I'm sorry there'll be no more.
 A sad farewell to Fleming".